ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/PRIVACY.md

    - Complete control over which geographic areas are included

 3. **Survey Responses Only**
-   - Only your mood and wellbeing answers are shared
+   - Only your survey responses are shared
    - No location data is transmitted
    - Still valuable for research while maintaining complete location privacy